|Course Length:||1 Year Part-Time|

 The programme will equip you with the professional attributes, skills, knowledge, attitudes and confidence required to support individuals with a range of learning difficulties.

-Tuition fees for studying on this Postgraduate Certificate are £34 per credit for UK and EU students enrolling on the programme in academic years 2019/20 or 2020/21, i.e. £1,020 per 30 credit module.
+Tuition fees for studying on this PGCert are £2,040 for the entire programme for UK and EU students enrolling in academic years 2019/20 or 2020/21.

 The University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.